How the card game "Set" is a Case Study on what is missing from mathematics education

 Published on 5-Apr-2021 -- Last updated on 5-Apr-2021

 Perhaps I am a bad loser, but I often find myself ranting about how "bad" certain games are.
 While most games are entertaining in some way, there are a lot of games which provide zero depth and can be figured out in a matter of minutes.
 Games of which the optimal strategy or style of play exposes itself easily.
 What follows is either totally inconsequential gameplay or one depends almost entirely on luck.
 One classic conceptual example is the game of Tic-Tac-Toe.
-More info Learning one simple strategy can make Tic-Tac-Toe unlosable.
+Take a look at how to make Tic-Tac-Toe inconsequential Learning one simple strategy can make Tic-Tac-Toe unlosable.
 More complex games such as chess and go — which cannot be figured out within minutes — are not only interesting for a longer time, but also raise a lot of interesting intellectual questions because of their depth.
 Questions which can only be answered by applying a core concept of mathematics: breaking down a problem into problems our brain can actually handle.
 I want to cover this concept by looking at the card game of Set, have a look at why this is such a generally valuable skill and pose a question on why it is missing from our ordinary education.

-A few weeks ago I was playing the card game Set More info with one of my flatmates.
+A few weeks ago I was playing the card game Set Play Set versus a computer with one of my flatmates.
 For everyone not familiar with this game: there are 81 cards containing with one, two or three of 1 of 3 different shapes (diamond, oval, wave), with 1 of 3 colours (red, green, purple) and 1 of 3 shadings (solid, dotted, open).
 All of these cards can be seen in Figure 1.
 The game starts with 9 random cards on the table and the goal is to find a "set": a pair of three cards which of every of the four properties specified contains either three different variants of that type or three of the same variant of property.
 For example, for the set in Figure 2 all cards contain the same 3 shapes, but these shapes are all different, their shading is all different and the colour is all different.
 Thus this is a valid set.
 If there are no sets on the table you add a new random card and you repeat.
 Whilst this explanation may seem rather complicated, the actual game is rather simple to grasp.
 In contrast to most games, however, Set is based purely on skill.
 How fast can one go through all combinations of cards?
 Although there are some shortcuts one can take, in the end, it all comes down to who can focus for the longest time and find a set first.

 Whilst playing Set, we had some (we thought at the time) quite rare odds, and had to go all the way up until 14 cards for us finally get a possible set.
 Afterwards, my roommate — who is in no way a mathematician — asked the question of how many cards it would take to always have a set within those cards.
 So we thought about, concluded our brains couldn't handle thinking about 4 properties with 3 options each and attempted to create the largest number of cards without a set.
 We hoped the intrinsic beauty of mathematics and all its symmetries would make it such that our solution would also be the answer (when added one) to the first problem.
 After some fiddling we came to the answer of 19.
 Quite happy with our answer we googled the solution and found — to our disappointment — that our answer was incorrect (the actual answer is 21).
 It turned out to be a reasonably well known problem also known as the Cap set problem.